artcuddy/project5-foodsnap-backend/README.md

 @api_view()
 def root_route(request):
     return Response({
-        "message": "Welcome to the Appy Families drf API!!"
+        "message": "Welcome you have reached the foodSNAP API!"
     })
 ```
 3. Import to the main **urls.py** file and add to the url pattern list